 Here are the steps to take:

-- Prepare a ½ cup of white vinegar and mix it with a cup full of warm water to make a paste
+• Prepare ½ cup of white vinegar and mix it with a cup full of warm water to make a paste

 In the absence of baking soda, you can use white vinegar to get rid of the clogging.
 But unlike the first case, you don’t need to dilute vinegar.
 You can use it in its purest form.

 However, this approach mainly works on removable rain showerheads as they are easy to soak.
-If you choose to use it on an irremovable showerhead, you’ll need to put white vinegar in a plastic bag and then tie the bag around the showerhead.
+If you choose to use it on an irremovable showerhead, you’ll need to put white vinegar in a plastic bag and tie it around the showerhead.

 Here’s how to go about it:

 If you want to replace worn-out O-rings, consider getting the 826pc Universal O-Ring.
-The set comes with at least 419 heat and corrosion resistant O-rings at different sizes.
+The set comes with at least 419 heat and corrosion-resistant O-rings of different sizes.

-Your favorite coke soda, popularly known as Coca-Cola, can come to your rescue when dealing with a clogged rain showerhead.
+Your favorite soda, such as Coca-Cola, can come to your rescue when dealing with a clogged rain showerhead.
 It’s a very effective anti-clogging agent that works the same way as white vinegar.

 Here’s how to go about it:

-- Put coke in a plastic bag and soak the clogged showerhead in it
+• Put the soda in a plastic bag and soak the clogged showerhead in it

-- Tie the plastic bag with coke around the showerhead if the showerhead is irremovable
+• Tie the plastic bag around the showerhead if the showerhead is irremovable

 Option 4 – Dr. Bronner’s

-Dr. Bronner’s refers to a popular multi-use household cleaner made of natural ingredients effective against stubborn deposits and clogs.
+Dr. Bronner’s is a popular multi-use household cleaner made of natural ingredients that are effective against stubborn deposits and clogs.

 It looks like liquid soap and even works the same way.
 The difference is that it’s more effective, especially when de-clogging the showerhead.